stacygohyunsi/govtech-stack-conf/README.md

 ## Setup
 - `git clone` this library
+- Navigate to the root folder of the project
 - Restore dependencies with `npm install`
 - Run `npx nodemon`
 - The server will be running on `http://localhost:9000/`